What is Bupap?

-What should I avoid while taking Bupap (acetaminophen and butalbital)?
+What should I avoid while taking acetaminophen and butalbital?

 Avoid drinking alcohol.
 It may increase your risk of liver damage while taking acetaminophen.

-Other drugs may interact with acetaminophen and butalbital, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect Bupap, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Bupap (acetaminophen / butalbital)